beeware/toga/docs/reference/api/widgets/mapview.rst

     # Zoom to show city-block level detail
     mapview.zoom = 4

 A map can also display pins.
-A map pin must have a title, and can have an optional subtitle.
+A map pin must have a title, and can optionally have a subtitle.
 Pins can be added at time of map construction, or can be dynamically added, updated and removed at runtime: